KevinMcD25/MIS352GroupKEAH/README.md

 **Future Implementation**

 Kevin: I would like to start adding more detail to my homepage and find out new types of styles I could use
-Hayden: I would like to add the option that forwards mail in the contact us page to an actual email address
+Hayden: I would like to add the option that forwards mail in the Contact Us page to an actual email address
 *******************************************************************************************************************************************************************